HL7/ebm/input/pagecontent/composition.md

 ..A 'Summary of Findings' section is optional.
 The 'Summary of Findings' section entry element is limited to reference **[SummaryOfFindings Profile][SummaryOfFindings]**.

-### EvidenceMeasureReportPackage Profile of Composition Resource
+### EvidenceTableReportPackage Profile of Composition Resource

-The **[EvidenceMeasureReportPackage Profile][EvidenceMeasureReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with optional relatesTo slices for Total Group, Intervention Group, Comparator Group, and Group Assignment.
+The **[EvidenceTableReportPackage Profile][EvidenceTableReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with sections for Groups (Total Group, Intervention Group, Comparator Group, and Group Assignment), Evidence Variables, and Results.

-The relatesTo element may include instances with type values of "depends-on", label values to identify the contextual use of specific Group Resources (such as "Intervention Group", "Comparator Group", and "Total Group"), and resourceReference values which may be limited to reference **[StudyGroup][StudyGroup]**, **[ExposureGroup][ExposureGroup]**, or **[ComparatorGroup][ComparatorGroup]** Profiles.

-The relatesTo element may include instances with type values of "composed-of", label values of "Group Assignment" to identify the contextual use of specific EvidenceVariable Resources, and resourceReference values which may be limited to reference **[GroupAssignment][GroupAssignment]** Profiles.
+The Groups and Evidence Variables sections have limits to the reference types for their entry content: **[StudyGroup Profile][StudyGroup]** for Total Group, **[ExposureGroup][ExposureGroup]** or **[ComparatorGroup][ComparatorGroup]** Profile for Intervention Group, **[ExposureGroup][ExposureGroup]** or **[ComparatorGroup][ComparatorGroup]** Profile for Comparator Group, **[GroupAssignment Profile][GroupAssignment]** for Group Assignment, and **[VariableDefinition Profile][VariableDefinition]** for Evidence Variables.

 ### BaselineMeasureReport Profile of Composition Resource

-The **[BaselineMeasureReport Profile][BaselineMeasureReport]** is a Profile of **[EvidenceMeasureReportPackage][EvidenceMeasureReportPackage]** and is used for an evidence report including the findings for any number of baseline measures in a research study.
+The **[BaselineMeasureReport Profile][BaselineMeasureReport]** is a Profile of **[EvidenceTableReportPackage][EvidenceTableReportPackage]** and is used for an evidence report including the findings for any number of baseline measures in a research study.

 The Composition.type value is set to a "Baseline Measure Report".

-The relatesTo element may include instances with type values of "derived-from", label values of "Baseline Measure" to identify the contextual use of specific EvidenceVariable Resources, and resourceReference values which may be limited to reference **[VariableDefinition][VariableDefinition]** Profiles.

-The section element contains one or more instances (sections) with each of these sections identified by focus (Composition.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
+The section element (Results section slice) contains one or more instances (sections) with each of these sections identified by focus (Composition.section.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these focused sections contain one or more of the following sections:

-..Composition.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.
+..Composition.section.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.

-..Composition.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.
+..Composition.section.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.

-..Composition.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.
+..Composition.section.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[BaselineMeasureEvidence Profile][BaselineMeasureEvidence]**.

-..Composition.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeBaselineMeasureEvidence Profile][ComparativeBaselineMeasureEvidence]**.
+..Composition.section.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeBaselineMeasureEvidence Profile][ComparativeBaselineMeasureEvidence]**.

 ### ParticipantFlowReport Profile of Composition Resource

-The **[ParticipantFlowReport Profile][ParticipantFlowReport]** is a Profile of **[EvidenceMeasureReportPackage][EvidenceMeasureReportPackage]** and is used for an evidence report including the counts (and proportions) for any number of participant flow measures in a research study.
+The **[ParticipantFlowReport Profile][ParticipantFlowReport]** is a Profile of **[EvidenceTableReportPackage][EvidenceTableReportPackage]** and is used for an evidence report including the counts (and proportions) for any number of participant flow measures in a research study.
 For example, the ParticipantFlowReport may include the data for a CONSORT Participant Flow Diagram reported with a randomized controlled trial.

 The Composition.type value is set to a "Participant Flow Report".

-The relatesTo element may include instances with type values of "derived-from", label values of "Participant Flow Measure" to identify the contextual use of specific EvidenceVariable Resources, and resourceReference values which may be limited to reference **[ParticipantFlowEvidenceVariable][ParticipantFlowEvidenceVariable]** Profiles.
+The section element (Variables slice) is limited to reference **[ParticipantFlowEvidenceVariable Profile][ParticipantFlowEvidenceVariable]** for entry values.

-The section element contains one or more instances (sections) with each of these sections identified by focus (Composition.section.focus) which references a **[ParticipantFlowEvidenceVariable Profile][ParticipantFlowEvidenceVariable]**.
+The section element (Results section slice) contains one or more instances (sections) with each of these sections identified by focus (Composition.section.section.focus) which references a **[ParticipantFlowEvidenceVariable Profile][ParticipantFlowEvidenceVariable]**.
 Each of these focused sections contain one or more of the following sections:

-..Composition.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.
+..Composition.section.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-..Composition.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.
+..Composition.section.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-..Composition.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.
+..Composition.section.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-..Composition.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeParticipantFlowEvidence Profile][ComparativeParticipantFlowEvidence]**.
+..Composition.section.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeParticipantFlowEvidence Profile][ComparativeParticipantFlowEvidence]**.

 ### OutcomeMeasureReport Profile of Composition Resource

-The **[OutcomeMeasureReport Profile][OutcomeMeasureReport]** is a Profile of **[EvidenceMeasureReportPackage][EvidenceMeasureReportPackage]** and is used for an evidence report including the findings for any number of outcome measures in a research study.
+The **[OutcomeMeasureReport Profile][OutcomeMeasureReport]** is a Profile of **[EvidenceTableReportPackage][EvidenceTableReportPackage]** and is used for an evidence report including the findings for any number of outcome measures in a research study.

 The Composition.type value is set to an "Outcome Measure Report".

-The relatesTo element may include instances with type values of "derived-from", label values of "Outcome Measure" to identify the contextual use of specific EvidenceVariable Resources, and resourceReference values which may be limited to reference **[VariableDefinition][VariableDefinition]** Profiles.

-The section element contains one or more instances (sections) with each of these sections identified by focus (Composition.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
+The section element (Results section slice) contains one or more instances (sections) with each of these sections identified by focus (Composition.section.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these focused sections contain one or more of the following sections:

-..Composition.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.
+..Composition.section.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

-..Composition.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.
+..Composition.section.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

-..Composition.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.
+..Composition.section.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

-..Composition.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeEvidence Profile][ComparativeEvidence]**.
+..Composition.section.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeEvidence Profile][ComparativeEvidence]**.

-### Guideline Profile of Composition Resource

-The **[Guideline Profile][Guideline]** is a Profile of **[EvidenceReportPackage][EvidenceReportPackage]** and is used for the composition of a clinical practice guideline and may be tightly related to use of the **[Recommendation Profile][Recommendation]** for related content.

-The Composition.type value is set to a "Guideline".

-The **[Guideline Profile][Guideline]** will have 1 to 6 section element instances with any of the following section.code concepts:  Introduction, Recommendations, Text, Methods, Acknowledgements, and Appendices.
-The Recommendations section will have entries which are constrained to reference the **[Recommendation Profile][Recommendation]**.

-### Recommendation Profile of Composition Resource

-The **[Recommendation Profile][Recommendation]** is a Profile of **[EvidenceReportPackage][EvidenceReportPackage]** and is used for the composition of a recommendation (such as that from a clinical practice guideline) and may be tightly related to a **[RecommendationPlan Profile][RecommendationPlan]** of PlanDefinition and a **[RecommendationJustification Profile][RecommendationJustification]** of ArtifactAssessment.

-The Composition.type value is set to a "Recommendation".

-The **[Recommendation Profile][Recommendation]** will have 1 or more section element instances with any of the following section.code concepts:  Recommendation Specification (required), Discussion (optional), Evidence (optional), Justification (optional), and Considerations (optional).

-..The Recommendation Specification section is required and contains sections with section.code concepts for Recommendation Statement, Ratings, Population, Action, and Opposite Action.

-..The Discussion section may contain sections for text-based summaries.

-..The Evidence section may contain sections for text-based summaries and may contain entries referencing ArtifactAssessment, Evidence, or Composition Resources.

-..The Justification section may contain sections for text-based summaries and may contain entries referencing ArtifactAssessment Resources (RecommendationJustification Profile).

-..The Considerations section contains sections with section.code concepts for Summary, Subgroup Considerations, Implementation Considerations, Monitoring Considerations, Competing Interests, and Research Considerations.

 ### SummaryOfFindings Profile of Composition Resource

-The **[SummaryOfFindings Profile][SummaryOfFindings]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report combining <b>Evidence</b> and <b>EvidenceVariable Resources</b>, organized around **[VariableDefinition][VariableDefinition]** (Profile of EvidenceVariable), to represent the summary of findings of comparative evidence.
+The **[SummaryOfFindings Profile][SummaryOfFindings]** is a Profile of **[EvidenceTableReportPackage][EvidenceTableReportPackage]** and is used for an evidence report combining <b>Evidence</b> and <b>EvidenceVariable Resources</b>, organized around **[VariableDefinition][VariableDefinition]** (Profile of EvidenceVariable), to represent the summary of findings of comparative evidence.

 The Composition.type value is set to a "Summary of Findings".

-The **[SummaryOfFindings Profile][SummaryOfFindings]** has 1 'Column Headers' section and 1 or more 'Summary of findings entry for a single outcome' sections.
+The **[SummaryOfFindings Profile][SummaryOfFindings]** has 1 'Column Headers' section and 1 'Summary of Findings' section.
+The 'Summary of Findings' section contains 1 or more 'Summary of findings entry for a single outcome' sections.
 Each 'Summary of findings entry for a single outcome' section has a focus element (section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these sections has the same set of section.section.code patterns to provide the following contained sections:

 1. An 'Outcome Measure' section is required for the 'Column Headers' section and optional for the 'Summary of findings entry for a single outcome' sections.
 If used in the 'Summary of findings entry for a single outcome' section, entries are limited to reference a single **[VariableDefinition Profile][VariableDefinition]**.